Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 This file contains security-relevant authentication activity such as:

 SSH login attempts
-failed password attempts
+Failed password attempts
 su authentication failures
-session open and close activity privilege-related PAM events
+Session open and close activity
+Privilege-related PAM events

 I selected continuous monitoring rather than one-time ingestion so that new events would be searchable as soon as they were written to the log.